 The Justice and Police Museum is only open Saturdays and Sundays 10.00am to 5.00pm and is located one street back from Circular Quay.
 Admission is $12 for adults and $8 for concessions (including children, seniors and students) or is included in the Sydney Museums Pass which allows entry to 12 different museums for $24 for adults or $16 for concessions.
 Guided tours also run throughout the day at various points which are included in the price of your ticket.

 Madame Tussauds is located at Aquarium Wharf in Darling Harbour next to Sea Life and Wild Life Sydney.
-It is open every day from 10.00am to 6.00pm and costs $35 for adults, $24.60 for children and $28 for concessions if you book online in advance or $44, $31 and $35 respectively on the door.
-If you are planning to visit more of the attractions in the city that are run by Merlin (Sea Life, Wild Life Sydney and the Sydney Tower Eye) you can get a discount to each by buying a combo ticket, $50 for 2 attractions, $60 for 3 attractions or $70 for 4.
+It is open Thursdays to Mondays from 10.00am to 4.00pm and costs $36.80 for adults, $26.40 for children and $29.60 for concessions if you book online in advance or $46, $33 and $37 respectively on the door.
+If you are planning to visit more of the attractions in the city that are run by Merlin (Sea Life, Wild Life Sydney and the Sydney Tower Eye) you can get a discount to each by buying a combo ticket, $57 for 2 attractions, $67 for 3 attractions or $77 for 4.

 The Sydney Observatory is a great museum for all things astronomical.
 They have various exhibits, a time ball which drops at 1pm each day, a planetarium and telescopes only available with a tour.
 Tours run during the day and in the evening and can be pretty quiet.
 We went on the day tour and were the only 2 people on it which meant we had plenty of opportunities to ask any questions we had.

 The observatory is free to visit and open daily from 10.00am to 5.00pm with day tours running weekends, school holidays and public holidays at 11.15am, 12.15pm, 1.15pm, 2.15pm and 3.15pm and cost $10 for adults and $8 for concessions and children.
 The time of evening tours vary depending on the time of the year and cost $27 for adults, $25 for concessions and $20 for children.
+All tours are currently suspended but you can still visit the exhibits by booking a timed-entry ticket free of charge.
 To get to the Sydney Observatory, Circular Quay is the closest station.
 From there, head through The Rocks towards the Harbour Bridge and you will find it in Observatory Park at Millers Point.

 Since Sydney is located right on the East coast of Australia, there are plenty of beaches that you can head to without leaving the city.
 And, if you’re willing to travel further, you’ll find even more stunning beaches to explore, all for free too.
 The most famous beach in Sydney is Bondi located in an outer suburb of the same name.
 It’s a great beach for swimming, surfing and even hiking with a gorgeous cliff walk from there to Coogee but, it isn’t the nicest beach and is often packed with tourists.
 Manly Beach is slightly further away but a little quieter and the scenic ferry ride out there is not so bad anyway!
 The best beach I have been to so far is Camp Cove at the Sydney South Head.
 It is less well known so not as busy as the more famous beaches but just as beautiful and is sheltered from big waves and currents making it safe to swim.